-The Transportation Alternatives Set-Aside Program (or TA Set-Aside) is funded through the Federal Highway Administration’s Federal Aid Program and is administered by the New Jersey Department of Transportation (NJDOT), in partnership with the NJTPA.
+The Transportation Alternatives Set-Aside (TA Set-Aside) Program is funded through the Federal Highway Administration’s Federal Aid Program and is administered by the New Jersey Department of Transportation (NJDOT), in partnership with the NJTPA.

 For further information click here to visit NJDOT's TA Set-Aside webpage.

 The NJTPA and NJDOT Local Aid Resource Center are scheduling meetings from April 11 through September 30.
 Meetings are required for any entity applying for FY2023 funding.
 The deadline to submit applications is November 3.

 For more information, register for a TA Set-Aside webinar on Thursday, July 21 at 3 p.m. or September 15 at 12 p.m.

 Click Here to Register